Papa Bear Awards 2012

 2) The author has decided to withdraw this particular story from participation in the PBA.

-3) If the story has only been published outside ffnet, we may simply have missed it.
+3) If the story has only been published outside ffnet and AO3, we may simply have missed it.
 If that is the case, please let us know ASAP!

 Q: I don't have an ffnet account, but I enjoy reading Hogan's Heroes fanfiction.
 Can I participate in the nominating and voting of the PBA?